Need to talk? Call 1800 882 436.

 Introduce glasses slowly

-You can ‘introduce’ the glasses gradually, through a part of your child’s routine they enjoy, such as reading a book.
+You can ‘introduce’ the glasses gradually, through a part of your child’s routine they enjoy, such as reading a book, or watching a movie.
 Eventually wearing glasses will be part of their daily routine.

-Being consistent is key — for example, putting on glasses after breakfast and praising your child every morning will help them remember to pop them on.
+Being consistent is key — for example, putting on glasses after breakfast and praising your child every morning will help them remember to put them on.

 Remind your child to always be gentle with their glasses — never throw them, bend them or let other kids try them on.